otsohelos/ot_harjoitustyo/MapGenerator/documentation/Testing.md

 MapGenerator offers all functionalities defined in the [Software Requirements Specification](https://github.com/otsohelos/ot_harjoitustyo/blob/master/MapGenerator/documentation/Software%20Requirements%20Specification.md#functionality-in-basic-version).
 Usage has been tested with instructions provided in the [User Manual](https://github.com/otsohelos/ot_harjoitustyo/blob/master/MapGenerator/documentation/User%20Manual.md).

-The only erroneous input that the user is able to give in the Settings is providing non-integer dimensions for the map, or providing integer dimensions that are outside the boundaries of acceptable map dimensions.
-These inputs generate a relevant error popup, after which the user can try again.
+The only erroneous input that the user is able to give in the Settings is providing non-integer dimensions for the map, or providing dimensions that are outside the boundaries of acceptable map dimensions.
+These inputs generate a relevant error popup, which the user can close and then try again.

 If the user deselects the Variability choice or Coastal/Inland choice, so that neither choice is selected, a map is generated with the previously selected setting.